NoroffFEU/programming-foundations-ca-GargusS/README.md

-# The Toyota Object Report
+# The Toyota Object Report :car:

 ##### A JavaScript Object by Geir Sønnesyn